 The origins of what is known today as North Macedonia date back to the ancient times when the country was part of the Ancient Kingdom of Macedonia.

 The country, known as Former Yugoslav Republic of Macedonia only until 2018, is well known for the dispute with Greece due to its name.
-This comes by the fact that the use the ancient region of Macedonia as part of their name.
+This comes by the fact that they use the ancient region of Macedonia as part of their name.
 Ancient Macedonians spoke Greek and had a Hellenic culture, while modern North Macedonians speak a Slavic language introduced in the area on the fifth century AD.
-But the main issue is not the language, but the fact that Greeks believe that Macedonia also encompasses most of northern Greek and an area of western Bulgaria, so this should not be used as the name of the country due to the territorial implications this had.

 The country was known during most part of the 19th and 20th century as FYRM, short for Former Yugoslav Republic of Macedonia.
 This dispute gave result to the veto of Greece to allow North Macedonia to join the NATO and the European Union.
 The Greek and Northern Macedonian governments finally reached an agreement in 2018 to rename the country to North Macedonia.